xmartlabs/react-template-xmartlabs/README.md

 npm install
 ```

-And that's it! now you are ready to build on top, the commands to start, test and run storybook are listed above.
+And that's it! now you are ready to build on top, the commands to start and test are listed above.

 ## Project structure

 The `src` directory has the following structure:

 - `assets`: This directory contains all global assets.
-This includes images and stylesheets used in multiple components.
+This includes images and icons used in multiple components.
 - `common`: React components used across multiple pages of the SPA.
 - `config`: Global app configuration files go here (e.g. a constants file).
 - `helpers`: Javascript files that provide helper functions to the app.
 These are not React components.